 Buying a 3D printer

 You cannot start a 3D printing business in India without buying a 3D printer.
-Even if you are not a service provider, you should have a 3D printer and learn how the technology works and get a first-hand experience on the machine.
+You should have a 3D printer to learn how the technology works and get a first-hand experience on the machine.
 It is critical that you purchase a 3D printer that meets your current needs and requirements.
-Even though you might be tempted to purchase a 3D printer considering the future needs and requirements, it is not a good idea.
+Even though you might be tempted to purchase a 3D printer considering extrapolated future needs and requirements, it is generally not a good idea.
 If you are starting small with limited capital then purchase smaller and simpler but reliable FDM or Resin printers and make optimal use of your capital.
 At this time, it is best to stick to current business needs.